 Head of Quantitative Research, Bloomberg L.P.

-A public preview including Leif Andersen’s preface is freely available on SSRN and ResearchGate.
-A number of excerpts are also freely available on Wiley’s page, including a self-contained section explaining quasi-random Monte-Carlo simulations and Sobol.
+A public preview including the introduction, TOC and Leif Andersen’s preface is freely available on SSRN and ResearchGate.
+A number of excerpts are also freely available on Wiley’s page, including a self-contained section covering quasi-random Monte-Carlo simulations and Sobol.

 The book comes with complete, professional C++ code for generic, parallel Monte-Carlo simulations and AAD.
 The code is freely available on GitHub.
-It is advised to watch the repo and follow the author on GitHub to be notified of updates and fixes.
+It is advised to watch the repo and follow the author to be notified of updates and improvement.

 Please leave your own reviews, along questions, comments and suggestions at the bottom of this page, or on the book’s page on GoodReads.